How to embed checklists to custom elements

 Checking URL filters and segmentation

-By default, the injectToElement method doesn't check if the checklist matches all display rules.
+By default, the injectToElement method doesn't check whether the checklist matches all display rules.
 No matter what URL filters and/or segmentation is set, the checklist will be injected.
 If you want to avoid this, you have two options:

 A. You can pass an options object like this: